-Small Vessel (Lacunar) Strokes.
-Lacunar infarcts are a series of very tiny, ischemic strokes, which cause clumsiness, weakness, and emotional variability.
+Lacunar infarcts are very tiny, ischemic strokes, which may cause clumsiness, weakness, and emotional variability.
 They make up the majority of silent brain infarctions and may result from chronic high blood pressure.
 They are actually a subtype of thrombotic stroke.
 They can also sometimes serve as warning signs for a major stroke.

 Many elderly people have had silent brain (cerebral) infarctions, small strokes that cause no apparent symptoms.
 They are detected in up to half of elderly patients who undergo imaging tests for problems other than stroke.
 The presence of silent infarctions indicates an increased risk for future stroke, as well as dementia.
 Smokers and people with hypertension are at particular risk.

-A transient ischemic attack (TIA) is an episode in which a person has stroke-like symptoms that typically last for a few minutes and usually less than 1 - 2 hours.
+A transient ischemic attack (TIA) is an episode in which a person has stroke-like symptoms that typically last for a few minutes and usually less than 1 to 2 hours.
 Transient ischemic attacks (TIAs) are caused by tiny emboli (clots often formed of pieces of calcium and fatty plaque) that lodge in an artery to the brain.
-They typically break up quickly and dissolve, but they do temporarily block the supply of blood to the brain.
+They typically break up quickly and dissolve.
+But they do temporarily block the supply of blood to the brain.

-TIAs do not cause lasting damage, but they are a warning sign that a true stroke may happen in the future if something is not done to prevent it.
+TIAs do not cause lasting damage.
+But they are a warning sign that a true stroke may happen in the future if something is not done to prevent it.
 TIA should be taken very seriously and treated as aggressively as a stroke.
-About 10 - 15% of patients who have a TIA have a stroke within 3 months, with half of these strokes occurring within 48 hours after the TIA.
+About 10% to 15% of patients who have a TIA have a stroke within 3 months, with half of these strokes occurring within 48 hours after the TIA.